cassowarii/zucchinibread.js/README.md

 zb.ready(function() {
     game = zb.create_game({
+        /* Parameters to set up the game */
         canvas: 'mycanvas',          /* ID of your canvas element */
         canvas_w: 640,               /* Width of your drawing canvas */
         canvas_h: 480,               /* Height of your drawing canvas */
         draw_scale: 4,               /* How much the pixels should be scaled up. */
         background_color: '#000000', /* Background color that will be drawn underneath everything you draw */

+        /* Functions that are called each frame to update/draw the game */
         draw_func: do_draw,          /* Function that will be called in the game loop to render the game */
         update_func: do_update,      /* Function that will be called to update the game state - 1 parameter, time delta of update in ms */

+        /* Event handlers for the regular JS events */
         events: {
             mouseup: mouseup_func,
             keydown: keydown_func,